 Calculating fringe benefits is necessary for employers as it offers them insight into how much money they need to set aside for employee benefits.
 Let’s learn about the pathway of calculating the fringe benefit rate.

-Ponder Upon The Disadvantages of Providing Fringe Benefits
+2. Consider the Disadvantages of Providing Fringe Benefits

-Create a List of All Your Employees
+3. Create a List of Total Employees with Names

 Some of the most common fringe benefits include health insurance, dental insurance, vision insurance, life insurance, disability insurance, retirement plans, and paid time off.

-Decide Which Benefits To Offer to Employees
+5. Decide which Benefits to Offer to Employees

-Determine Employee Fringe Benefits Package
+6. Determine Employee Fringe Benefits Package

 If you are offering health insurance of $300 per month and dental insurance of $100 per month, the total cost of the benefits package will be $400 per month ($4,800 annually).